Looking for fun facts about snowboarding? From record-breaking flips to the world’s largest board, we’ve got the best snowboarding facts for you!

 The Guinness Book of World Records recorded that the highest speed ever reached on a snowboard was 201.907kph (125mph).
 The record was set by Australian snowboarder Darren Powell at the French resort of Les Arcs in 1999 and remains unbroken today.
 How rapid is that!

-12. While the longest jump is 57 meters
+12. The longest snowboard jump is 57 meters

 Most resorts catering for snowboarders feature a series of ramps, half-pipes, quarter-pipes, hips, and super-pipes designed to let snowboarders take to the air and perform flips and other tricks.

 Norwegian snowboarder Mads Johnson completed an astounding 57-meter jump to set the record for the longest jump in 2005.
-This is another record that still hasn’t been broken despite huge leaps in the sport.
+This is another record that still hasn’t been broken despite huge leaps in the sport and in technology.